 Management of your inbox is also much easier, since you can sort emails by date, by sender or recipients, or flag messages for follow-up and quickly assign a due date for them.

-Of course, the most powerful part of the desktop version of Outlook is the ability to customize it yourself, using the VBA developer that comes with Office.
+Of course, the most powerful part of the desktop version of Microsoft Outlook is the ability to customize it yourself, using the VBA developer that comes with Microsoft Office.

 You can enable this menu item in File > Options > Customize Ribbon and select Developer from the list of items from the list on the right.